m-mishad/Intelligent-Cloud-Application/README.md

 1. Docker is installed in the machine.
 The installation procedure can be found here:
     > (https://docs.docker.com/engine/install/)
 2. Minikube installed in the machine.
 The installation procedure can be found here:
     > (https://minikube.sigs.k8s.io/docs/start/)
 3. Azure translate and speech service resources are created in Azure Cloud Or AWS user with programmatic access with appropriate permission to use the translate and Polly services.
+4. All the deploymnet and service needs to be deploy sequentially as mentioned.

-4. A web browser is installed on the same host machine.
+5. A web browser is installed on the same host machine.

 ## Step 1: Building docker images: